-Today we’ll look at Oxford Industries, Inc. (NYSE:OXM) and reflect on its potential as an investment.
-Specifically, we’re going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.
+Today we'll evaluate Oxford Industries, Inc. (NYSE:OXM) to determine whether it could have potential as an investment idea.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 Return On Capital Employed (ROCE): What is it?